James-tech4/JAMES-DSPT08-PHASE-4-PROJECT/README.md

 Traditional sentiment analysis focuses on entire texts rather than specific entities within them.
 This project bridges that gap by building a model that identifies sentiment at the entity level, providing more precise insights for businesses.

 #### 3. Objectives
+The aim of this project is to build a model that will be able to accurately classify tweets at the entity level into Positive, Negative, Neutral, or Irrelevant sentiments.
+This will help businesses and organizations to:
 * Improve brand and reputation management
 * Enhance customer engagement strategies
 * Enable data-driven decision-making